ziporah/Marlin/docs/Tutorials/bltouch-en.md

 - Zmin GND (Pin 4/16) **<=>** Bltouch Signal GND (Black wire)
 - Servo/Control (Pin 3) **<=>** Bltouch Control Signal (Orange wire)

-We are going to need [JST splitters](https://es.aliexpress.com/item/32807855922.html) (you can buy them or do it yourself), or employ any other solution which allows us to **share an already used pin** (like pin 2/14 (24V)) in the interconnection board.
+We are going to need [JST splitters](https://es.aliexpress.com/item/32807855922.html).
+You can buy them or do it yourself using a [crimping plier](https://a.aliexpress.com/_mMSfo53) (SN-2549 model in this case) and [JST XH](https://a.aliexpress.com/_mr4Uu0h) aerial connectors.
+You can also employ any other solution which allows us to **share an already used pin** (like pin 2/14 (24V)) in the interconnection board.
 If you have 3 pins on the autolevel JST header, you can take advantage of this extra 24V pin to feed the step down converter.

 ![jst-splitter](media/jst-splitter.jpg)